DIBTR/WebAutomation/README.md

 ## Execution Platform Support

+### Localhost
+Project is configured to run it on Localhost by default.

 ### Browserstack Integration
 To run this project on browserstack platform, user need to pass `RUN_ON_BROWSERSTACK` parameter through command line.